Modern Web Design Trends

 The beginning of the new year is not only a time for personal resolutions, it’s also a time for businesses to take a hard look at their current web design.
 However, with so many things to consider, like functionality, color and typography, it can be hard to know which changes are best for your site.
-Ensure your company is off to a great start with JTR Solutions’ list of web design trends for 2017.
+Ensure your company is off to a great start with JTR Solutions’ list of modern web design trends.

 - Break away from the Grid